Keyboard shortcuts

 swissarmyhammer model use

 This command finds the specified model by name and applies its configuration to the project by creating or updating .sah/sah.yaml.
-The model configuration determines how SwissArmyHammer executes AI workflows in your project, including which AI model to use and how to execute tools.

 Model precedence (highest to lowest): • User models: ~/.models/.yaml • Project models: ./models/.yaml • Built-in models: embedded in the binary

-Usage: swissarmyhammer model use <first> [second]
+Usage: swissarmyhammer model use [OPTIONS] <name>

 Arguments: